NCF Northwest Cares

 We are living in a moment of serious uncertainty and stress.
 What a great moment for the Body of Christ to reflect the love of our Savior and the confidence we have in Him!
 I know many of you are already turning your hearts to those in need, and starting to ask the question “how can we, the Body of Christ, help those who need the most help right now?”

 We have created this website as a place to share needs and stories which are specific to the current crisis, and which are locally focused on ways we can all express our love.
-Our good friend, Andy Crouch, recently wrote a compelling essay in the subject, Love in the Time of Coronavirus, in which he sets a practical and redemptive course for Christian leaders as they communicate and consider how to gather during this time.

 Here’s a sampling of ways we can use our Giving Funds to make a difference: